galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 We will use **limma-voom** for identifying differentially expressed genes here.
 Other popular alternatives are edgeR and DESeq2.
 Limma-voom has been shown to be perform well in terms of precision, accuracy and sensitivity [Costa-Silva, Domingues and Lopes 2017](https://www.ncbi.nlm.nih.gov/pubmed/29267363) and, due to its speed, it's particularly recommended for large-scale datasets with 100s of samples [Chen, Lun, Smyth 2016](https://f1000research.com/articles/5-1438/v2).

 This is a Galaxy tutorial based on material from the [COMBINE R RNAseq workshop](http://combine-australia.github.io/RNAseq-R/06-rnaseq-day1.html), first taught [here](http://combine-australia.github.io/2016-05-11-RNAseq/).
+Some of the gene set testing material is inspired by the Cancer Research UK workshop [here](https://bioinformatics-core-shared-training.github.io/cruk-summer-school-2018/RNASeq2018/html/06_Gene_set_testing.nb.html)

 ![Tutorial Dataset](../../images/limma-voom_f2c/mouse_exp.png "Tutorial Dataset")